If you have noticeable or painful scarring as a result of a workplace injury, you might wonder whether workers' comp benefits will cover this.

-In most states, workers' compensation provides benefits for permanent scarring or disfigurement resulting from a workplace injury or from treatment for a workplace injury (such as surgery).
+In most states, workers' compensation provides benefits for permanent scarring or disfigurement resulting from work-related injuries or from treatment for those injures (such as surgery).

 In other states, workers can receive a one-time payment for scars or disfigurement, up to a maximum amount set by law.
-For example, in Massachusetts, a worker can receive up to $15,000 for scarring and disfigurement.
+For example, in Massachusetts, a worker can receive up to $15,000 for certain scarring and disfigurement.

-Some states also allow workers to recover for scarring on arms, legs, or any other body part that would be exposed in a swimsuit.
+Some states also allow workers to recover for scarring on arms, legs, or any other body part that would be exposed under certain circumstances (in a swimsuit or at work).
 However, a few states provide workers' comp benefits for scars to limbs and other body parts only if the scar causes a loss of function or limits the worker's ability to find employment.